On the entropy of Hilbert Geometries of Low Regularities

 \section{Abstract}

-We prove that the Hilbert geometry for a $n$-dimensional convex domain of regularity $W^{2,p}$ has entropy $n-1$ for $p\geq n-1$, which reduces the hypotheses of a previous result \cite{bbvc11}.
-We furthermore show that two dimensional domains whose associated curvature measure is Ahlfors $\alpha$-regular have entropy $2\alpha/(\alpha+1)$.
+We compare the regularity of the boundary of a convex set with the value of its Finslerian volume entropy.
+The main result states that the volume entropy of a two-dimensional domain whose associated curvature measure is Ahlfors $\alpha$-regular is $\frac{2\alpha}{\alpha +1}$.